tajacks/discord-image-bot/README.md

 # Discord Image Bot

-An AI Image bot for Discord
+An AI Image bot for Discord.